 There are two Discover credit cards directed at students: The Discover it® Student Cash Back card, and the Discover it® Student chrome card.
 While the Discover it® Student chrome card offers 2% cash back on your first $1,000 in combined gas stations and restaurant purchases each quarter (then 1%), the offer may be unattractive to students without a car or on a student meal plan.

 That’s why we recommend the Discover it® Student Cash Back — it offers 5% cash back on more-useful categories on up to a quarterly maximum of $1,500 (then 1% after that).
 These bonus categories change quarterly and need to be activated each quarter, but they provide impressive rewards potential.

 Another thing that’s special about this card?
 It has rewards, which is pretty rare for a secured card.
-You’ll earn 2% cash back on up to $1,000 in purchases at gas stations and restaurants each quarter, plus 1% cash back on all other purchases.
-And you’ll get a cash back match at the end of your first year.
+You’ll earn 2% cash back on up to $1,000 in purchases at gas stations and restaurants each quarter (then 1%), plus 1% cash back on all other purchases.

 How we picked these cards